Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Multi-agent Reinforcement Learning Design with Problem Decomposition

 where $\theta=[\theta_i]_{i\in\mathcal{B}}$.
-And the proposing Markov chain is irreducible and aperiodic under any policy set $\pi_\theta$.
-To simplify the notations, we write $\pi_\theta(s,a)=\prod_{i\in\mathcal{B}}\pi_{\theta_i}(o_i,a_i)\Omega(o_i|s_i)$, which introduces the partially observable cases into proposed stochastic game. \end{assumption} The Markov chain is irreducible and aperiodic means that it has a stationary distribution of the existence of state $s$ under the policy defined by $\theta$, which is denoted as $d_\theta(s)$ for any $s$.
-These assumptions are critical for methods like policy gradient and satisfied by policies defined by neural network parameters.
-Then, we write our long-term optimization goal for our considered mean-field stochastic game, which is optimised by the joint policy $\pi_\theta$:
+The proposed Markov chain is irreducible and aperiodic under any policy set $\pi_\theta$.
+To simplify the notations, we write $\pi_\theta(s,a)=\prod_{i\in\mathcal{B}}\pi_{\theta_i}(o_i,a_i)\Omega(o_i|s_i)$, which introduces the partially observable cases into proposed stochastic game \cite{Shalabh2009Natural}. \end{assumption} The Markov chain is irreducible and aperiodic means that it has a stationary distribution of the existence of state $s$ under the policy defined by $\theta$, which is denoted as $d_\theta(s)$ for any $s$.
+These assumptions are critical for methods like policy gradient and are satisfied by policies defined by neural network parameters.
+Then, we write our long-term optimization goal for the considered stochastic game by introducing joint policy $\pi_\theta$ and rewriting the QoS as a reward in Eq.\eqref{qos_opt}: